Explore this course:

 Your career

-Previous graduates have gone on to PhD training with an advanced quantitative dimension in neuroimaging, health psychology and social psychology.
-Others have found employment in the higher education, health or charity sectors with job roles such as:
+This course is great preparation for a PhD, and our graduates have gone on to PhD training with an advanced quantitative dimension in neuroimaging, health psychology and social psychology.
+Others have started their career in the higher education, health or charity sectors working as:

 • Graduate Statistical Analyst or Programme Analyst in Higher Education.